joey1089/Manage_S3/README.md

 3. Delete a S3 bucket,
 4. Upload file to a S3 bucket,
 5. Download file from a S3 bucket.

+As you can see, the user is given a choice of operation to perform on the S3 bucket.
+Let's use the code to see how this is done through the code.
+Once the credientials_check() returns true we proceed to show the list of operations in the CLI.
+To simplify user input, I used numbers rather than letters or words.

 Task:3 — List out the S3 buckets in the account
 Its better to verify if we have buckets in the account before proceeding to create a bucket.
 So wrote a method to get the list of bucket names using the method get_bucketlist().
 Here we make use of boto3 client object to get the list of buckets with help of the list_buckets() method.
 Task:4— Create five S3 buckets from a .csv file.